UltiRequiem/meta/readme.md

 # Meta

-Describing the process of how I publish package/modules/libraries to different ecosystems.
+Describing the process of how I publish libraries to different ecosystems.

 [Discuss](https://ultirequiem.com/discord)